-An explosion of flavor in one pan, this delicious Seafood Pasta with Garlic and White Wine Sauce recipe is perfect for pasta dinners all year round.
-The light, fresh flavors of the sauce are the loveliest pairing with seared scallops and shrimp.
-Your new pasta BFF has arrived!
+An explosion of flavor, this delicious Seafood Pasta with Garlic and White Wine Sauce recipe is perfect for family dinners and special occasions.
+The light, fresh flavors of the sauce are a great pairing with seared scallops and shrimp.

-This recipe calls for a combination of shrimp and sea scallops, but it’s just as delicious with clams, lobster or mussels.
-The sauce is reminiscent of a traditional Italian clam sauce – or pasta alle vongole – which is only my favorite thing about Italian cuisine.
-Beside lasagna bolognese.
-And white pizza.
-And cannolis.
-Also gelato.
+This easy and impressive recipe calls for a combination of shrimp and sea scallops, but it's just as delicious with clams, lobster or mussels.
+The sauce is reminiscent of a traditional Italian clam sauce - or pasta alle vongole - which is one of my favorite Italian dishes!

-BACK TO THE PASTA.
-The white wine garlic sauce is light and refreshing and deeply savory.
-So feel free to choose your own seafood adventure for this superstar white wine butter sauce and let the party begin!
+The white wine garlic sauce is light, refreshing and deeply savory.
+So feel free to choose your own seafood adventure for this superstar white wine butter sauce.

 Pasta: the recipe calls for spaghetti, but use whatever you have in your pantry or whichever type of pasta speaks to you when you stroll through the pasta aisle.
 I do prefer long pasta (spaghetti, fettuccine, linguini, bucatini) for this preparation.
 If choosing angel hair pasta, be cautious about overcooking!

-Sea scallops: scallops and shrimp are a delicious combination, but feel free to substitute bay scallops, skip the scallops and use all shrimp, or use your favorite alternate seafood.
+Sea scallops: scallops and shrimp are a delicious combination, but feel free to substitute bay scallops, skip the scallops and use all shrimp, or use your favorite alternate seafood type.

 Shrimp: generally I like to keep my scallops and shrimp roughly the same size, so if you’re serving large sea scallops, grab large shrimp.
 Or whatever size shrimp is on sale this week!